Article 1 - Offices; Purpose; Definitions

 Section 5.1 Officers.
 The officers of ABIM shall be the Chair of the Board (the “Chair”), the Chair-Elect of the Board (the “Chair-Elect”), the Secretary and the Treasurer, who shall each be elected by the Board from the Directors, and the President and Chief Executive Officer (“CEO”) of ABIM.
 In addition, ABIM shall have Vice President(s) and such other officers as may be deemed necessary or advisable for the conduct of ABIM's business.
 The Chair, Chair-Elect, Secretary and Treasurer shall be elected or appointed by the Board at each annual meeting of the Board.
 The Chair and Chair-Elect shall each be a currently certified diplomate of ABIM at the time of such election.
 Each officer serves in such position at the pleasure of the Board.

 Section 5.2 Chair.
 The Chair shall preside at all meetings of the Board.
-She or he shall have a term of office of two years.
+They shall have a term of office of two years.

 Section 5.3 Chair-Elect.
 In the absence or disability of the Chair, the Chair-Elect shall perform the duties of the Chair and when so acting shall have all of the powers of the Chair.
-She or he shall perform such other duties as may from time to time be assigned to him or her by the Board.
-She or he shall have a term in office of one year, which may be renewable for one more year.
+They shall perform such other duties as may from time to time be assigned to him or her by the Board.
+They shall have a term in office of one year, which may be renewable for one more year.

 Section 5.6 President and Chief Executive Officer.
 The President and Chief Executive Officer shall be the president and the chief executive officer of ABIM, appointed by and under the general supervision of the Board.
 The CEO shall have general supervision over the business and operations of ABIM, subject to the control of the Board.
 The CEO shall execute in the name of ABIM, deeds, mortgages, bonds, contracts and other instruments authorized by the Board, except in cases where the execution thereof shall be expressly delegated by the Board to some other officer or agent of ABIM.
 In general, the CEO shall perform all duties incident to the office of president under the Act, and such other duties as may be assigned by the Board.

 Section 5.7 Vice Presidents and Other Officers.
-The CEO may designate such Vice Presidents and such other officers from the professional staff of ABIM as he or she may, from time to time, determine.
+The CEO may designate such Vice Presidents and such other officers from the professional staff of ABIM as they may, from time to time, determine.
 The duties of such officers may include serving as staff to the Board.
-Vice President(s) shall have such duties as may be assigned him or her by the CEO.
+Vice President(s) shall have such duties as may be assigned to them by the CEO.
 The Board shall designate an officer of the Board or an officer of ABIM to exercise the duties of the CEO in the event of the CEO’s death, incapacity, resignation, disability or other temporary unavailability.

 Section 5.8 Assistant Officers.
 The CEO or the Board may appoint one or more Assistant Secretaries or Assistant Treasurers to perform at the direction of the Board or officers of the Board, the ministerial or non-discretionary acts of